brajendrak0068/api_rate_limter/README.md

      i)  I avoided race conditions by using atomic increment operations which also return the result of the increment after the same call. ii)  Redis supports partioning.
     iii) There can be different instances of the RateLimiter object running, but they will all have access to the same traffic info via Redis.

-5.Following the numbers and types of are covered